Ethical consumption

 7 Jevons effects

-What if my campaign to use less of a thing means makes it cheaper, increasing consumption by others?
+What if my campaign to use less of a thing makes it cheaper, increasing consumption by others?
 TBC

 8 Food in particular